rpinder/ncfil/README.md

 # ncfil
-A basic file manager using Ncurses
+A basic file finder using Ncurses